Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 ## 2. How are in-demand skills trending for Data Analysts?
-To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
+To find how skills are trending in 2023-24 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
 This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.

+View my notebook with detailed steps here: [3_skills_trends.ipynb](3_project/3_skills_trends.ipynb)
 ### Relevant Code
 ```python